nobodyscripts/LeafBlowerScript/Readme.md

 Trade farming for non gems/non suitcase version
 Brew + cards rotation mode
 Halloween + Nature artifact secondary which pauses main functions
 F3 - Handle new multipliers, decreasing amounts, priorities.
-Will probably need
-to read save file, get caps, work out how much to open to avoid breaking auto
-transcend limits, then ocr the buttons and openall the right amount.
+Will probably need to read save file, get caps, work out how much to open to avoid breaking auto transcend limits, then ocr the buttons and openall the right amount.
-F5 Check if boosters available before traveling and equipping
 F6 If item is not a valid target, or has buttons which are valid buttons (not used) cancel borbv
 F6 If white pixels in area next to normal text display, cancel borbv as inventory is blocked
 F6 Handle new detail mode, auto start, auto finish, chance, finish all
-F6 As we know the arrows are static, scan, cache, recheck with pixelchecks F7 Autoplay check
+F6 As we know the arrows are static, scan, cache, recheck with pixelchecks
+F7 Autoplay check
 F7 Needs to use artifact if need be / get replacement
 F8 Move violin to secondary, spam during non boss timer after farming starts
-F9 Brew: Fix flickering tooltip
 F10 Needs to use artifact if need be / get replacement
-Insert - While on home garden, no travel enabled, repeated log errors, is not
-exiting when dead, travel enabled works
+Insert - While on home garden, no travel enabled, repeated log errors, is not exiting when dead, travel enabled works
 Adjust window resize based on delta from intended size, for non matching window dressing